What is a Cybersecurity Degree?

 At SNHU, we want to make sure you have the information you need to make decisions about your education and your future—no matter where you choose to go to school.
 That's why our informational articles may reference careers for which we do not offer academic programs, along with salary data for those careers.
 Cited projections do not guarantee actual salary or job growth.

-The field of cyber security is about leveraging top-notch problem-solving skills with technical aptitude to keep people and data safe.
+The field of cybersecurity is about leveraging top-notch problem-solving skills with a technical aptitude to keep people and data safe.

-Compared to degrees in the liberal arts or nursing, earning a degree for a career in cyber security is relatively new.
-While cyber security professionals have been working in the field for at least three decades, the term “cyber security” was not coined “until roughly 10-12 years ago,” said Dr. Denise Kinsey, technical program facilitator – cyber security at Southern New Hampshire University (SNHU).
+Compared to degrees in the liberal arts or nursing, earning a degree for a career in cybersecurity is relatively new.
+While cybersecurity professionals have been working in the field for at least three decades, the term “cybersecurity” was not coined until more recently, according to Jonathan Kamyck, a senior associate dean of STEM programs at Southern New Hampshire University (SNHU).

-Despite being relatively new, the field of cyber security is here to stay.
-Earning a cyber security degree at any level — associate, bachelor’s or master’s – positions you for a rewarding career maintaining data privacy, conducting risk assessments, designing strategic plans for security systems and much more.
+Despite being relatively new, the field of cybersecurity is here to stay.
+Earning a cybersecurity degree at any level — associate, bachelor’s or master’s — can position you for a rewarding career maintaining data privacy, conducting risk assessments, designing strategic plans for security systems and much more.

 - Secure network and infrastructure design

 A good cybersecurity professional ensures that your organization “runs smoothly by verifying that everything is functioning as expected," said Kamyck.
 As a cybersecurity professional, he said you may also search for anomalies, investigate incidents and help organizations and individuals recover from disasters.

 What Do You Do in a Cybersecurity Job?

 There is no one type of job that a professional in this field may hold.
 A cybersecurity degree is a qualification for a career in information security.
 Because of the profession's diverse skill set and focus, there's also an opportunity to select a path that interests you, according to Kamyck.